ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## Aleksandra Pawlik

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+A _xxxxx_ junior developer secialising in xxxx.
+Building on the experiences of anthropologist in research for international development.
+Managed, designed and consulted on multiple program evaluations providing actionable human-centered insights for the implementers and clients.
+Quantitative research methods savvy with a background in media and economics._And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment._

 ## Skills